 Also, neither of the digital solutions make it easy for students to offer narrative with their code—teachers like to see students explaining their code to demonstrate an understanding of concepts, and while this is possible through the use of large inline comments in the code itself, or through screenshotting and word processing the code, neither of these methods are ideal.

+Through my extensive research, which included one-to-one discussions, group discussions, surveys and shadowing I can conclude that there is a substantial problem within the Computer Science Department at Dubai College, which I feel I can help provide a solution to.

-The ideal solution would allow students to post their code, with narrative, in a centralized location for later access, and allow the teacher to view all of the relevant code in a single location (without any intermediate navigation of the filesystem for each student).
-During my final meeting with Mr. Wood, he laid out a specification of specific requirements for such a platform that I would build to solve this problem of student monitoring.
+My initial thoughts are that an ideal solution would allow students to post their code, with narrative, in a centralized location for later access, and allow the teacher to view all of the relevant code in a single location (without any intermediate navigation of the filesystem for each student).
+Teachers will also be able to provide some form of feedback to the student via this solution.

+I have decided to have another one-to-one meeting with Mr. Wood so that I can share with him my findings, my initial thoughts on a proposed solution (overview only, no detail) and to then firm together some agreed requirements, which I will then extend with specific objectives.

+During my final meeting with Mr. Wood (in the analysis phase), we discussed at length the research I had done, the observations I had made and the we touched briefly on my proposed solution.
+However, I felt it necessary to let him (my end user) draw together his own requirements.

+During our meeting I wrote down some key bullet points of the points/requirements he was making whilst we were talking.
+These are a copy of the bullet points I made:

 Requirements Discussion